 - Proactive, motivated and flexible people – tasks are not necessarily allocated to you, you have to ask and offer

-- No previous diving experience is required, as you can be trained on-site
+- For two-week trips and upwards, no previous diving experience is required as you can be trained on-site

 - No previous marine conservation experience required